All Products

 Linux (chrony)

-1. Stop chrony.
+1. Stop chrony:

 sudo systemctl stop chronyd.service

-2. Manually synchronize the clock.
+2. Manually synchronize time:

 sudo chronyd -q

-3. Start chrony.
+3. Start chrony:

 sudo systemctl start chronyd.service